-My friend sent me a TED talk the other day where career coach Emilie Wapnick explains Why some of us don’t have one calling or as I’d put, why some of us won’t ever pick just one thing that we want to do.
+My friend sent me a TED talk the other day where career coach Emilie Wapnick explains Why some of us don’t have one calling or as I’d put, why I won’t ever pick just one passion.

 It will probably come as no surprise to you that I was a child who was always busy.
 I had different club every evening or lunchtime, and I absolutely loved it.
 Whether it was a choir, scouts, dance clubs, swimming club, drama club, rainbows, I did as much as I could.
 I also tried the saxophone, violin, piano, guitar, drums, electric guitar, singing (MT & classical) before settling on piano, guitar and Musical theatre singing.

 At the time I absolutely loved what I was doing, I don’t know if I was good at it or not, I only did something if I enjoyed it.
 Otherwise I’d lose interest and try something else instead.